SlateFoundation/slate/site-root/LEGACY.md

 - CourseTerm -> Term
 - Switch to PHP's new password hashing methods
 - Simpler string serialization for contact point data
+- Section URLs use Code now instead of Handle; Handle is deprecated